 Set Test Chamber on the Chamber Holder

 Set the fluid bath (test chamber) in the chamber holder on the main unit.
+This chamber is pre-assembled with a glass slide and gasket.
+Replacements are provided for these components.

 Place Temperature Sensor in the Test Chamber